-9.1 At Bryn Tirion Hall we have an on-site school.
+10.1 At Bryn Tirion Hall we have an organisational school based in Bersham, Wrexham that the children can attend as well as supporting those children who attend mainstream schools elsewhere.
 The overall aim of the school is to promote personal achievement and the realisation of each young person's potential.
 The educational provision at Bryn Tirion Hall School gives each young person the opportunity to fulfil their potential in a calm and supportive environment and to enjoy individual attention to address specific learning difficulties.
 To achieve this all the young people are involved in a structured daily education programme.

-9.2 At Bryn Tirion Hall the role of education is seen as a very important part of helping young people succeed.
-We offer an academic, vocational, work-related and sporting / leisure curriculum.
-The school provides full access to the National Curriculum and a range of external examinations are offered at a variety of levels from Entry Level to GCSE.
+10.2 At Bryn Tirion Hall the role of education is seen as a very important part of helping young people succeed.
+Our school offers an academic, vocational, work-related and sporting / leisure curriculum.
+The organisations school provides full access to the National Curriculum and a range of external examinations are offered at a variety of levels from Entry Level to GCSE.

-9.3 Each young person will be individually assessed for their educational need and an Individual Education Plan implemented.
+10.3 Each young person will be individually assessed for their educational need and an Individual Education Plan implemented.
 We therefore feel confident that we can find an appropriate and rewarding route through the education system for each young person, allowing them to learn according to aptitude, needs interest and potential.

-9.4 During each academic term, formal lessons and subject workshops take place between 9.00am and 3.15pm through Monday to Friday.
+10.4 During each academic term, formal lessons and subject workshops take place between 9.00am and 3.15pm through Monday to Friday.
 Time is also allocated during the week for physical education, outdoor activities, educational visits and the attendance at off-site events.
 Literacy, Numeracy, and Information Technology provide the basis of the formal educational sessions.
 Each pupil's educational programme normally involves Humanities, Science, Drama, Art and Design, Design and Technology and Personal, Social and Health Education.
 The opportunity to study a Modern Foreign Language is available.
 Preparation for Work, Work Experience, the Environment, Society and the Future, together with Enterprise, are all elements of the educational programme.

-9.5 Young people who are admitted to Bryn Tirion Hall School have not, usually, enjoyed a great deal of achievement or qualifications.
+10.5 Young people who are admitted to Bryn Tirion Hall School, have not, usually, enjoyed a great deal of achievement or qualifications.
 The main aim of the school is to help each young person achieve qualifications at a level of which they are capable.
 For those who are capable of achieving academic or vocational qualifications, the school has in place courses leading to such qualifications.

-9.6 Opportunity is given to access qualifications recognised on the National Qualifications Framework from entry level to GCSEs.
+10.6 Opportunity is given to access qualifications recognised on the National Qualifications Framework from entry level to GCSEs.
 Close links are maintained with other educational providers and colleges to facilitate additional qualifications.
 We also acknowledge how important it is that young persons' learn to achieve socially and that such achievement is recognised.

-9.7 Within the context of formal education, young people have a personal achievement file that records progress and has examples of work in it.
+10.7 Within the context of formal education, young people have a personal achievement file that records progress and has examples of work in it.
 This is complemented by a record of a young person's achievement within the curriculum.
 Such records may simply be a photograph or a note from a member of staff formally recording an achievement, or may be formal certificates.

-9.8 The education programme offers an exciting, creative and individual approach to education in order to meet the individual needs of each young person.
+10.8 The education programme offers an exciting, creative and individual approach to education in order to meet the individual needs of each young person.
 In order to achieve this we implement, monitor and review an Individual Education Plan for each young person that addresses their particular educational difficulties and provides strategies for remedying these difficulties.